cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

 You may have noticed that we downloaded our webpages with `wget` in the previous exercise, and then dealt with their content using Python in this one.
-If you were writing a Python tool that was meant to do something specific with the content of a webpage, then you would often want to avoid using a second tool.
+If you were writing a Python tool that was meant to do something specific with the content of a webpage, then you would often want to avoid using a second tool, and make web requests directly from your program.
 The Python library that is most often recommended for requesting web resources is the [Requests library](https://docs.python-requests.org/en/latest/), and getting familiar with it would be useful both if you wanted to access web pages programmatically and if you need to interact with a website's API.

+We've also been dealing with the content of _static_ websites, without the dynamic content like that you learned about in the Javascript exercises.
+Scraping dynamic sites gets trickier, as your scraper needs to have a browser-like context to execute Javascript within, and often might need to pretend to interact with the page.
+Systems like [Selenium](https://www.selenium.dev/documentation/) are designed for cases like this.